 As in any part of the world, travelling by car offers the greatest flexibility when you want to see as much as possible and experience as much as possible.

-But!
-Travelling by car in Europe can cost you a lot.
+But travelling by car in Europe can cost you a lot.
 To make it worth it, I would say you have to have a travel companion to split the costs.
 But if you can afford it, consider renting a car in Europe.

 What costs to expect when travelling in Europe by car?